 When you do eat the food, eat it mindfully and intentionally.
 Check in with yourself while you’re eating: does it tastes as good as you imagined?
 If you find you really like it, give yourself permission to buy or order it again.

 Make sure you keep enough of the food around to create a sense of abundance, so you know that it will be there when you want it.
 Continue to give yourself permission to eat it.

 This process will not be easy and if you’ve been restricting foods for a while, it can be really scary.
 Start by picking an off-limits food that feels least anxiety-provoking to you.
 Remember, this process doesn’t just take a few days or weeks, but many weeks and possibly even months.
 Don’t worry if you feel like you’re overeating at first.
 Eventually, you’ll get to a place where your body will know and trust that you have access to that food and the overeating will get less and less frequent.

 Are you struggling to make peace with food?

-I work with clients virtually throughout the US, helping people who are frustrated with dieting change their relationship with food and say goodbye to diets once and for all.
-Learn more about my intuitive eating coaching programs to see how you can find balance and make peace with food – no diets required.
-You can also schedule a free discovery call with me to chat more about what you’re struggling with and how I can help you.
+My team and I work with clients virtually throughout the US, helping people who are frustrated with dieting change their relationship with food and say goodbye to diets once and for all.
+Learn more about our intuitive eating coaching programs to see how you can find balance and make peace with food – no diets required.
+You can also schedule a free discovery call with me to chat more about what you’re struggling with and how we can help you.